-116 KUMEYAAY ARTS AND CULTURE
+116 KUMEYAAY ARTS AND CULTURE 3 UNITS

-This course is a survey of arts and culture of the Kumeyaay Nation in what is now commonly known as San Diego and Imperial Counties and Baja California.
-Students will study Kumeyaay art, music, dance, games, related literature, philosophy, religious beliefs and traditions.
-Kumeyaay humanities will be studied in the broader context of world cultures.
-Guest lectures by Kumeyaay elders and experts will be integrated into the course.
-Field trips to various cultural sites and events are a required component of this class
+This course is a seasonal survey of arts and culture of the Kumeyaay Nation in what is now commonly known as San Diego and Imperial Counties and Baja California.
+Students will study Kumeyaay songs and stories, dance, games, pottery, philosophy, spiritual beliefs and traditions, and the various uses of winter and spring plant resources.
+Guest lectures by Kumeyaay experts will be integrated into the course.
+Field trips to various cultural sites and events are a required component of this class.